 Housed within the Attorney General’s Office, the Division on Civil Rights (DCR) is charged with preventing and eliminating discrimination in the State and enforcing the New Jersey Law Against Discrimination—one of the strongest anti-discrimination laws in the country.
 On a range of cases—from housing and employment to rights of public access—DCR takes legal action against those who discriminate on the basis of race, gender, nationality, disability, sexual orientation, gender identity, and other protected traits.
 DCR also enforces the New Jersey Family Leave Act, which promotes workplace equality by guaranteeing eligible employees time off for child care.
+As of January 1, 2022, DCR also enforces the Fair Chance in Housing Act, which prohibits housing providers from asking about criminal history on housing applications in most instances.
+The FCHA is the first state law of its kind in the country and is intended to ensure people with past criminal histories have a fair shot at accessing safe and affordable housing.

 - Protecting our diverse communities in the face of Washington’s attacks.
 With the federal government abandoning its responsibility to enforce federal civil rights laws, the state of New Jersey has stepped up its efforts to protect populations that have historically faced bias and discrimination.
 At the same time, we have pushed back against a number of federal efforts to deny basic legal protections for minority and immigrant groups.